Chorus/DynamicsDocs/docs/Overview/Dashboards.md

 The report is divided into 3 tabs:

-1. **Total** (default): this tab display the percent utilized for all authorization services, no matter how they are authorized.
+1. **Total** (default): this tab displays the percent utilized for all authorization services, no matter how they are authorized.
 For example, a service authorized as 10 hours per week would still show on this tab, and the percent utilized will be based on the hours utilized out of 10 hours * the amount of weeks in the authorization period.
 2. **Weekly**: this tab gives you a focused view of utilization for every individual week, for authorization services authorized per week.
 This empowers you to flag weeks with low utilizations, and make scheduling adjustments as needed.
 3. **Monthly**: this tab gives you a focused view of utilization for every individual month, for authorization services authorized per week.
 This empowers you to flag weeks with low utilizations, and make scheduling adjustments as needed.